Skip to content

 How to Make Spritz Cookies

-2. Cream.
 In a medium bowl, cream the butter and granulated sugar until fluffy.
 Beat in the egg, vanilla, and almond extract.
-Using both the almond and vanilla give these cookies a lovely subtle flavor combination.
+Combine dry ingredients then gradually add into the sugar mixture.
+Chill dough or use immediately.

-5. Press.
-Add the dough to your cookie press and follow its directions.
-Press the cookies straight down on the pan spacing them about an inch apart.
+Add the dough to your cookie press and press the cookies straight down on the pan spacing them about an inch apart.
 If your cookie sticks to the press, not to worry, just gently use your hands to remove it and place it on the cookie sheet.

-6. Bake.
 Bake until the edges are just barely golden.
-Now, here’s where you get to decide whether you want them soft or crisp.
 For a crispier cookie, keep them in for a couple of minutes longer.
 Remove the sheet from the oven and place the cookies onto a cooling rack.

-7. Decorate.
-Enjoy them plain, dusted with powdered sugar, sprinkled, drizzled, or dipped in sprinkles and chocolate!
+Enjoy them plain, dusted with powdered sugar, sprinkled, drizzled with powdered sugar icing, or decorate spritz cookies with sprinkles and melted chocolate!

 Christmas spritz cookies on plate.